 Many of us who grew up using traditional worksheets wonder if a sensory writing tray is necessary.
 Every child is different; some children may enjoy a sensory writing tray while others might skip this activity.

-Montessori classrooms often have a sand writing tray for sensory writing practice in the 3-6 years primary classroom.
+Some Montessori classrooms have a sand writing tray for sensory writing practice in the primary years (ages 3-6).

 When my daughter was younger, she used the Montessori-inspired sensory writing tray to learn Chinese stroke order.
 However, she never used it for English or Korean, because she was comfortable using pencil on paper for these alphabets.

 Benefits of sensory salt or sand writing for children

 For many children, the benefits of sensory writing with sand or salt include activation of the multiple senses:

 - Tactile: Children love to touch and feel different textures, and the fingertip is the most sensitive part of the body.
 Each fingertip has thousands of touch receptors.
 When the receptors are stimulated by touch, neurons fire signals via nerves to the spinal cord, brain stem, thalamus, and finally the cerebral cortex for processing.